 When you think about a traumatic brain injury (TBI), your first thought could very well be a sports-related accident, such as a football player crashing head-first into a rival, or maybe a head-on collision in an auto accident – something less likely to affect senior loved ones.
-Yet the prevalence of traumatic brain injuries in the elderly is much more typical than you might think.
+Yet the prevalence of senior traumatic brain injury is much more typical than you might think.
 In fact, one of the leading factors behind TBIs is falls – which we know are also one of the leading factors behind severe injury in older adults.

 Traumatic brain injury is defined as mild, moderate, or severe, based on various criteria: whether or not the person who sustained the injury was rendered unconscious, and if so, how long their state of unconsciousness continued, combined with the degree of symptom severity.
 Regardless of the classification, a TBI can have enduring and considerable effects on seniors.
 Symptoms differ from one individual to another, but might include any or all of the following: